Christoph Sander

 Magnetica.

-October 2019, I am a postdoctoral researcher at the Bibliotheca
+2019 and 2022, I was a postdoctoral researcher at the Bibliotheca

 Hertziana in Rome (Max Planck Institute for Art History), within the